pedrovgp/mtg-nltk/README.md

 1. Find and gather data on meta game and how it evolved with time, for different formats.
 1. Engineer features from the decks graph.
 1. Engineer individual cards features.
+1. Include engineered features in genetic optimizer
+1. Learn weights for optimizer from meta game and deck stats